Rajaram I: Siege of Jinji

 Aurangzeb deputed Ghazi-ud-din Firoze Jung against the Marathas in the Deccan, and specially sent Zulfiqar Khan Nusrat Jung to capture the Jingi Fort.
 He laid siege to it in September, 1690.
-When Rajaram had retired from.
-Maharastra to Jinji, there was virtually no money in his treasury.
-Raigad, the capital of the Maratha Empire, fell into the hands of Aurangzeb.
+When Rajaram had retired from Maharastra to Jinji, there was virtually no money in his treasury.
+Raigad, the capital of the Maratha Kingdom, fell into the hands of Aurangzeb.
 There were no practical centralised Maratha army or government.
 In these adverse circumstances Rajaram and his advisers were compelled to offer inducements of feudal estates to their helpers, in order to retain their services and allegiance.

-Rajaram’s Government deliberately weaned away many Maratha Chiefs who had accepted Mughal service.
-Aurangzeb profusely offered lands, titles and rewards as inducements to Maratha lords to renounce their Chhatrapati and accept Mughal service.
+Rajaram's Government deliberately weaned away many Maratha Chiefs who had accepted Mughal service.
+In turn, Aurangzeb profusely offered lands, titles and rewards as inducements to Maratha lords to renounce Rajaram and accept Mughal service.
 Maratha Government adopted the same methods for counteraction.

-One such letter Rajaram wrote to the Maratha leaders: “We note with pleasure that you have preserved the country and served the King loyally.
-You are highly brave and serviceable.
-We know that you hold Inam lands from the Emperor, but that you are now ready to forsake him and fight for us and suffer hardships for us and our nation.
-The Emperor has created a havoc in our land.
-He has converted Hindus wholesale to his creed.
-Therefore, you should cautiously conduct measures of safety and retaliation and keep us duly informed of your services.
-If you do not swerve from loyalty and if you help the State in its present sore extremity, we solemnly bind ourselves to continue your hereditary holdings to you and your heirs and successors.”

-In this way, letters and sanads granting Inams and jagirs began to pour from the Maratha court in an unbroken current to Maratha lords for raising forces against the Mughals.
-They particularly brought their fivefold service to the notice of the Chhatrapati.
-They say: